 The Related Products tab allows you to set what additional products are displayed when viewing a specific Product Page.
 For example, you may be selling a coat, and the main product image is of a model wearing the coat, but also wearing jeans, a jumper and boots that you sell too - you could then set the Related Products to the coat to be the jeans, the jumper and the boots.
 You’ll see this example on larger clothing websites where it’s often under the header ‘Shop The Look’ or similar.

 When this has been completed, you have officially added your first Product with Variants to your EKM online shop.
 If you want to upload products in bulk and have a spreadsheet from your supplier and or drop shipping company, you have just created a template product; you’ll need this to use as an example to add the rest of the products to your site.
-To complete that task, click here for the steps required to add the rest of your Products to your EKM online shop.

 You can also open the Edit Product window within the Advanced Inventory Manager, by clicking the blue pencil symbol to the far right of each existing Product, or alternatively by clicking Add Product: